 Tire Size and Pressure

 Disc Brakes: For fat-tire bikes, disc brakes refers to cable-actuated ones.
-These are easier to set up and maintain than hydraulic brakes.
+These are easier to set up and maintain than hydraulic disc brakes.
 They are often also cheaper.
 You will have to use more pressure on this type of braking system.
 If you are planning on riding in arctic conditions, this may be the better option for you because they have no fluid that can freeze.

-Hydraulic Brakes: These brakes feel crisper than disc ones.
+Hydraulic Brakes: These brakes feel crisper than mechanical disc brakes.
 Far less pressure is needed to stop, and they feel more responsive.
 The precision is especially useful for technical riding.
 On the negative side, if they break out on the trail, it would be difficult to fix them.
 They are more complicated to set up and maintain.
 If you are riding in warmer weather, these are a great choice.
 If you want to use these in colder conditions, look for a system that uses DOT fluid instead of mineral oil.

 There are fans on both sides of the suspension vs. rigid argument.
 Here is a breakdown of how having suspension or not will affect your ride:

 If you are not sure which type of bike is right for you, look for a rigid bike that is “suspension ready.”
 That way, your options are open.
 Just remember, don’t shy away from a fat tire bike without any frame and fork suspension – it adds control to your ride.

 Internal drivetrains can protect your drive bits, but they are also a lot more complicated to maintain and fix.
 External gearing will likely serve your purposes just fine.